-Investigation of Lower Urinary Tract Symptoms
+Assessment of Lower Urinary Tract Symptoms

-Lower urinary tract symptoms (LUTS) refers to symptoms that result from conditions and diseases affecting the bladder and the urethra.
-These are comprised of:
+Lower urinary tract symptoms (LUTS) refer to symptoms that result from conditions and diseases affecting the bladder and the urethra.
+These consist of:

-- Storage symptoms which include the overactive bladder symptoms (urgency, urgency incontinence, frequency, and nocturia) as well as pain and stress urinary incontinence. - Voiding abnormalities which include slow and/or interrupted stream, splitting or spraying, terminal dribble, hesitancy, and straining. - Post-micturition symptoms which include post-micturition dribble and the sensation of incomplete emptying. - Suspicious findings such as haematuria (blood in the urine) and dysuria (pain on passing urine) that may indicate other pathology such as bladder tumour, stone disease, or urinary tract infection.
+- Urinary incontinence symptoms, including stress urinary incontinence; urgency urinary incontinence; mixed urinary incontinence; nocturnal enuresis; postural incontinence; continuous, insensible and coital incontinence. - Bladder storage symptoms, which include the overactive bladder symptoms urgency, frequency and nocturia with or without urgency incontinence. - Voiding symptoms, which include urinary retention, hesitancy, straining to void, slow and/or interrupted stream, splitting or spraying, terminal dribble, position dependent micturition and incomplete emptying. - ▶ Post-micturition symptoms, which include post-micturition leakage. - Suspicious symptoms and signs such as haematuria (blood in the urine) and dysuria (pain on passing urine) that may indicate other pathology such as bladder tumour, stone disease, or urinary tract infection.